 We'll walk you through how to start your computer in Safe Mode and identify what's wrong.

-How to start in Safe Mode on Windows 8.1 and Windows 10
+How to start in Safe Mode on Windows 8.1, Windows 10 and 11

 - Select Troubleshoot > Advanced Options > Startup Settings.